 This entire process, like most legal issues, are simpler to navigate with the assistance of an attorney.
 However, if you choose to file one of the court actions mentioned above on your own, be sure to file in the county where the support order was entered, where the child resides, or where the person with primary residential custody resides.

-For more advice on child support, custody or other family law matters schedule an appointment at Ashby Law today.
+For more advice on child support, custody or other family law matters schedule an appointment at Pacific Northwest Family Law today.
 Our supremely qualified Washington lawyers are ready to take on your case with great care and skill.
 Give us a call at 509-572-3700.